koshlan/Walrus/V1_V2_dual_index.md

 This is an extremeley large file making a primer search computationally expensive.
 Instead of using the raw file, I wrote a script for sampling the file in a way that ensures roughly repressentative coverage across taxonomic groups.
 The script makes use of the fact that the SILVA fasta file includes taxonomic decriptions in the header of each sequences:
 > Domain;Kingdom;Phylum;Class;Order;Family;Genus;Species

 The basic idea of the subsampler is to walk down the header up to a specified taxonomic level, and only keep the sequence if the header is unique.
 In this way once a cetertain Genus has been repressented, no futher sequences from that genus will be selected.
+To give a sense of why this is useful, consider that there are 4741 sequences repressenting the vibrio genus; whereas when we run the sample we get only 2.

+> grep Vibrio SILVA_123_SSURef_Nr99_tax_silva.fasta | wc -l

+> python subsample_silva.py -in SILVA_123_SSURef_Nr99_tax_silva.fasta -min_length 1480 -max_taxa_depth 6 | grep $">" | grep Vibrio

 #### subsample_silva.py